John Arbuckle (businessman): Personal life

-Arbuckle married Mary Alice Kerr, daughter of William Herr, the former mayor of Pittsburgh.
+Arbuckle married Mary Alice Kerr, daughter of William Kerr, the former mayor of Pittsburgh.
 They married in Pittsburgh in 1868.
 His wife died in 1897.

-Later life and death

-Arbuckle suffered from malaria later in life and died on March 27, 1912 at his house in Brooklyn.
+Arbuckle suffered from malaria later in life and died on March 27, 1912, at his house in Brooklyn.
 He was buried at Allegheny Cemetery with his wife.

 Legacy

 Coffee business and brand

-In 1921, the New York City location of Arbuckle Brothers in Dumbo, Brooklyn was more than 12 city blocks with its own railroad and port facilities.
+In 1921, the New York City location of Arbuckle Brothers in Dumbo, Brooklyn, was more than 12 city blocks with its own railroad and port facilities.
 The company stayed in family's hands until 1929.
 Arbuckle's company closed in 1935.
 It was sold and combined with Maxwell House, which would later join General Foods.

 In 1994, a company based in Pleasant Hills, Pennsylvania, resurrected the Arbuckle name.
 Another company based in Tucson, Arizona, have sold coffee under the Arbuckle name since 1979.

 The Yuban brand (sometimes Yule brand) was Arbuckle's name for his personal mix of fresh coffees for Christmas gifts.
 According to General Mills advertisements in the 1960s, Yuban was an abbreviation of Yuletide Banquet.
 Kraft Foods owns and distributes this brand today.